Managing conflict in the workplace is something we all will likely have to handle sometime in our career

 Don’t leave conflict unaddressed

-Act quickly when presented with conflict, it has a toxic impact on any workplace and continue to escalate if left unchecked.
+Act quickly when presented with team conflict, it has a toxic impact on any workplace and continue to escalate if left unchecked.
 Helping resolve the issue early can help make sure that there are no long-term negative consequences and that the negativity doesn’t spread throughout the workplace.

 After you have worked with an employee or group to deal with conflict in a team you should follow up.
 Checking in will make sure that progress has been made and that the employees have been able to move past the event.
-If the conflict is still lingering you may want to bring in HR or an outside party to help you address the situation and figure out another method of conflict resolution.
+If the team conflict is still lingering you may want to bring in HR or an outside party to help you address the situation and figure out another method of conflict resolution.